ralexrivero/react.js/README.md

 ### create React app

 > This process will install react, react-dom and react-scripts
+>
+> React will create react componenets, react-dom is is how add them to the page, and react scripts is how we handle the bundling.

 - `node -v`
 - `npx create-react-app my-app`
 - `cd my-app`
 - `npm start`
 - open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+> if download the code from github, you need to install the dependencies with `npm install`

 ## fundations